4d/docs/website/translated_docs/es/ViewPro/method-list.md

 #### Ejemplo 3

 The *data* passed as a parameter is a collection that contains subcollections.
-Each subcollection defines the contents of a row:
+Cada subcolección define el contenido de una línea:

 ```4d
 var $data : Collection